 Good afternoon/evening everyone!

-Welcome to tonight’s LIVE virtual Presenting…Portugal! tasting.
+Welcome to tonight’s LIVE virtual tasting of two new Greek wines.

 Here’s how things will work:

-- We’ll also post a poll to see who’s here - please let us know, and feel free to say hi and start chatting before we start.
+- We’ll post a poll to see who’s here - please let us know, and feel free to say hi and start chatting before we start.